-community connection to Council's cemetery offerings.
-10. Consider ongoing need for training and up-skilling of cemetery team members through appropriate courses such as those provided by the Cemeteries & Crematoria Association of NSW.
-This includes customer service training for those at the public interface (including others relate to value adding to basic levels of service for customers or to meet other access and safety needs.
-Importantly, cemeteries in the MidCoast area are offered in 'perpetuity', this means that there is a commitment to maintaining cemeteries long into the future.
+- 9 Consider ongoing need for additional internal (or temporary external) staffing to facilitate digitisation of records, administration of licencing requirements, and increasing community connection to Council's cemetery offerings. - 10 Consider ongoing need for training and up-skilling of cemetery team members through appropriate courses such as those provided by the Cemeteries & Crematoria Association of NSW.
+This includes customer service training for those at the public interface (including ground staff), as well as cemetery safety (refer to Recommendation 17)Error!
+Reference s ource not found..